byjg/php-rest-reference-architecture/docs/login.md

 ## Configure the JWT

-There is a endpoint to generate the JWT token.
+There is an endpoint to generate the JWT token.
 The endpoint is `/login` and the method is `POST`.

 You can test it using the endpoint `/sampleprotected/ping` with the method `GET` passing the header `Authorization: Bearer <token>`.